Eterea/etr_print_modified_values/README.md

-To automatically add a child Comment with non default values in Adobe Substance 3D Designer

 PRINT MODIFIED VALUES - v.0.3 - THIS IS A WIP

 To automatically add a child Comment with non default values in Adobe Substance 3D Designer